 Let’s start with online ads, which are an opportunity to reach people who are already searching for terms related to your product.
 One form they can take is of pay-per-click ads where you bid on the keywords that people are searching to offer them bite-size pitches of your product for them click onto your site.

 You can also employ social ads targeting people from their social media feed.
 Customizing your target audience can also be more granular, be it a specific demographic or interests relating to your product.
 Retargeting can also be employed, sending ads to people that have visited your site but have not completed a purchase.

-For your launch to reach a people on a regular basis its important that you cultivate an email list of existing fans and potential customers.
+For your launch to reach people on a regular basis it's important that you cultivate an email list of existing fans and potential customers.
 This also allows you to speak directly to your audience, keeping them informed of product developments and offers.
 You can build up this list through your content offerings, giving them value in return for their email address.
-Realmac's launch announcements are adept at giving their user's the right information in a persuasive tone of voice.

 These content offerings can come in the form of blogs, catered to your audience’s questions about the product, its development progress or your thoughts about the industry.
 Through these blogs, you can inform potential customers about what makes your product unique, your story and how they can optimize their use of your product.
 Make sure that these posts are illustrated with screenshots of the product or what it can produce to engage readers visually as well as through your words.
 Table Plus, the native tool for database management offer blogs on how its product can increase your productivity, illustrated with gif screenshots.